Pros and Cons of Various

 Termites do not eat it, it does not rust or rot.

 AAC does not spall- ie the metal inside of the blocks does not rust and cause the material to spall or crack and bust off like conventional concrete and hollow tile structures do.
 AAC is flexible, if steel were to rust inside the blocks or panels, it would simply compress the AAC material slightly, it will not crack or bust like rigid concrete does.
-This alone is an overwhelming testament to this incredible material, but when you look at all the good properties of AAC, it is not difficult to see why it is our first choice in building material, hands down.
+This alone is an overwhelming testament to this incredible material.

 Not so good properties: